The CodePush Update That Silently Bricked 40,000 React Native Users for 72 Hours

 appcenter codepush rollback MyOrg/MyApp-Android Production

-For users who hadn't opened the app yet, the rollback worked perfectly — they got the previous bundle before the bad one.
-For the 40,000 users who had already cached the broken bundle on-device: they were stuck.
-Their only escape was to either:
+For users who hadn't opened the app yet, the rollback worked perfectly.
+They got the previous bundle before the bad one.
+For the 40,000 users who had already cached the broken bundle on-device, they were stuck.
+Their only escape was one of:

-• Wait for us to release a new App Store binary (3–5 day review minimum)
+- Wait for us to release a new App Store binary (3 to 5 day review minimum)

-• Or — if we got lucky — use CodePush's rollbackOnError auto-revert
+- Or, if we got lucky, use CodePush's

 We had not enabled rollbackOnError.
 We hadn't thought we'd need it.